dassus98/banking_churn/README.md

 # **Banking Churn Analysis and Prediction**

 This project explores customer churn behavior in a banking dataset and predicts churn using advanced machine learning models.
-By analyzing 10,000 customer records, we identified patterns, built predictive models, and provided actionable insights to minimize churn rates.
-The models include **Decision Trees**, **Random Forests**, and **Neural Networks**, optimized for high performance.
+10,000 customer records were analyzed for identifiable patterns and predictive models were built to provide actionable insights to minimize churn rates.
+The models include **Decision Trees**, **Random Forests**, and **Feedforward Neural Networks** which were all optimized for high performance.

 ---